lynings/tdd-kata/src/main/resources/trains/README.md

 The local commuter railroad services a number of towns inKiwiland.
 Because of monetary concerns, all of the tracks are 'one-way.'
 That is, a route from Kaitaia to Invercargill does not imply the existence of a route from Invercargill to Kaitaia.
-In fact, even if bothof these routes do happen to exist, they are distinct and are not necessarily the same distance!
+In fact, even if both of these routes do happen to exist, they are distinct and are not necessarily the same distance!

 The purpose of this problem is to help the railroad provide its customers with information about the routes.
 In particular, you will compute the distance along a certain route,